caglarbozkurt/caglarbozkurt/README.md

 ### Hey 👋
 Çağlar here, amazed by the weird stuff people create on the internet daily.
-Currently working as a Product Manager at GitHub and enjoying the okayish weather in Berlin - where it's not great in winter, but I can't say it's terrible _auch_.
+Currently enjoying the cold weather in Berlin.

 Here are some things that I'm currently looking into: